 RSP-28ME System Context

-The DRL-27SE is documented as one module within the RSP-28ME mobile radar landing system rather than a standalone strike or air-defense weapon.
+The DRL-27SE is documented as a module within the RSP-28ME mobile radar landing system rather than as a standalone strike or air-defense weapon.
 Russian product descriptions list it alongside PRL-27SE or PRL-27SM landing-radar modules, an automatic radio direction finder, the RSP-28ME control module, and a diesel power station.

 Airfield dispatch and near-zone air-traffic-control radar for the RSP-28ME complex.

-Open-source records place a damaged DRL-27SE module at Belbek air base after a Ukrainian drone strike in May 2026.
+Open-source records place the DRL-27SE module at Belbek air base after a Ukrainian drone strike in May 2026, with damaged and destroyed status differing by tracker.

 Related Weapon Systems